 CJ303 CRIMINAL PROCEDURES II (3.0 credits/60 clock hours) This course is a continuation of Criminal Procedures.
 Students further explore constitutional safeguards in the investigation and prosecution of criminal cases.
 Lessons center on statutory and judicial rules pertaining to pre-trial, trial and post-conviction procedures.
-Prerequisites: Criminal Procedures.
+Prerequisites: Criminal Procedures and Introduction to Criminal Law.